svetlanasieber/SoftUni-Upskill-Courses/JAVA OOP/25. Exam Preparation/Exam_Prep_Java OOP - 5 August 2023/readme.md

 ## Task 3: Unit Tests (100 points)
 You will receive a skeleton with three classes inside – Main, Client, and Bank.
 The Bank class will have some methods, fields, and constructors.
 Cover the whole class with unit tests to make sure that the class is working as intended.
-In Judge, you upload a .zip file containing the bank package with BankTests inside.